 Two-Way Shoe Stretcher

-This process can be damaging to the leather if you stretch too quickly and too much at the first attempt.
+This process can damage the leather if you stretch too quickly and too much at the first attempt.

 Insert the tool inside the shoe, turn the nut to lengthen to the back, and widen at the front, slowly.